vtex-apps/store-media/docs/README.md

 - `MediaListElement` object

-A `MediaListElement` object is almost equal to the props accepted by the `media` component, that is, you can specify the `mediaType` of the asset you're providing and pass the props for `image` and `video` blocks.
+A `MediaListElement` object has a very similar shape to the props accepted by the `media` component, that is, you can specify the `mediaType` of the asset you want to display and pass the props for `image` and `video` blocks.
 Read the docs for the `media` block to better understand how that works.

 Differently from the `media` component, it does **not** use the `src` prop to receive the assets.
 For images, it uses the `image` and `mobileImage` props, and, for video, it uses the `video` and `mobileVideo` props.